albertanguyen/todolist-reacthook.github.io/README.md

                 };
 </pre>

-In order for setTodoList to work, the argument has to be an object, here is the todoList array.
+In order for setTodoList to work, the argument has to be an object which is the todoList array.
 You do not need to return todoList when you already uses <code>map</code> method

 <pre>
 setTodoList(todoList.map(item => {